kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 ## Why This Matters

 Clients want their issues resolved, but they also want to feel respected and confident in the support they receive.
-By communicating clearly, listening actively, and providing thoughtful responses, I help reduce stress and improve satisfaction—especially in fast-paced MSP environments where cultural fit and professionalism are critical.
+By communicating clearly, listening actively, and providing thoughtful responses, I help reduce stress and improve satisfaction, especially in fast-paced MSP environments where cultural fit and professionalism are critical.

 In every interaction, my aim is not just to fix the issue, but to make sure the user feels supported throughout the process.